 - Tooth loss

 If you notice any of the signs and symptoms, request a dental exam and worry-free consultation today.

 Causes of Gum Disease

-The most common cause of this oral disease is lack of proper oral hygiene.
-Some people may simply fail to care for their teeth and gums while others suffer from a fear of the dentist and refuse to seek the dental care they need.
+The most common cause of this oral disease is a lack of proper oral hygiene.
+Some people may simply fail to care for their teeth and gums, while others suffer from a fear of the dentist and refuse to seek the dental care they need.
 Either way, your teeth and gums require consistent care that is necessary to keep them healthy.
-There are other things that can lead to periodontal disease including hormonal changes (pregnancy), certain medications, and diseases such as diabetes.
-Additional risk factors for gingivitis and periodontitis, including:
+There are other things that can lead to periodontal disease, including hormonal changes (pregnancy), certain medications, and diseases such as diabetes.
+Additional risk factors for gingivitis and periodontitis include the following:

 - Tobacco Products